EFForg/https-everywhere/CONTRIBUTING.md

 ### Complicated Regex in Rules

 Avoid regexes with long strings of subdomains, e.g. `<rule from="^http://(foo|bar|baz|bananas).example.com" />`.
 These are hard to read and maintain, and are usually better expressed with a longer list of target hosts, plus a plain rewrite from `"^http:"` to `"^https:"`.

+You may find it helpful to use [RegExr](https://regexr.com/) to improve and test your regular expressions.

 In general, avoid using open-ended regex in rules.
 In certain cases, open-ended regex may be the most elegant solution.
 But carefully consider if there are other options.